marvin-hinkley/hugo-quickstart/content/article/test-article-1.md

 ---
 title: Test Article 1
-description: test article for testing
+description: test article for testing and whatnot
 date: '2019-04-21'
 ---
 I'm a test article.
 See _me_ **test**